maxxiimo/the-front-end-manifesto/Getting Started.md

     # To use debugger
     # gem 'debugger'

-I like to get rid of all the scruff which leaves me with:
+I get rid of all the scruff, comments, which leaves me with:

 source 'https://rubygems.org'